Adam Somerset reviews the third of Dylan Iorwerth’s documentaries for the S4C series, Dylan ar Daith, depicts the life and career of Benjamin Piercy.

 Iorwerth stands on a bridge at the beginning of the cutting through Talerddig hill.
 For a half-century it was the deepest man-made cutting in the world.
 The stone was used to make the handsome stations at Oswestry and Welshpool that stand to this day.
 Iorwerth and his crew move to the bridge over the Mawddach, also one of Piercy’s lasting creations.
 His renown took him to the Chair of the Institution of Civil Engineers.

 His career subsequently took him to France, India and Myanmar.
-An S4C budget cannot go everywhere; the second part of the film moved to the place where Piercy’s career left its largest mark.
+An S4C budget cannot go everywhere; the second part of this installment of Dylan ar Daith moved to the place where Piercy’s career left its largest mark.
 In 1863 he began to create from scratch the system of the Royal Sardinian Railway Company.
 Iorwerth’s interviewees, Sardinian historians of the present, spoke reverently of the engineer from Montgomeryshire.
 His contribution to the development of the island went beyond its infrastructure.
 He acquired substantial estates and applied all the latest developments in agriculture to aid their flourishing.
 Iorwerth visits the Villa Piercy, a building of elegance in the shape of a four-sided castle.

 Iorwerth is good on the background of Italy in this era of its modern incarnation.
 Piercy became a close friend of Garibaldi and the revolutionary’s son became his pupil.
 Piercy’s contribution to Sardinia was recognised by his appointment as a Commendatore of the Crown of Italy in 1882.
 Ricciotti Garibaldi assisted him on the railway from the tea plantations to the coalmines for the Assam Railways and Trading Company.